-Liquid fluids for gasoline engines are mixtures consisting of chain-like and ring-shaped hydrocarbons as well as oxygenated compounds (ether, alcohols).
+Liquid fuels for spark-ignition engines are mixtures consisting of chain-like and ring shaped hydrocarbons as well as oxygenated compounds (ether, alcohols).
 In each country they are offered for sale in either one or several grades.

 Requirements, properties, parameters

 Fuel is subject to particular requirements aimed at enabling a gasoline engine to be operated reliably under all manner of climatic and driving conditions.

 In order to comply with such requirements a variety of specifications must be adhered to which reveal information on the quality of the gasoline.

 The minimum requirements and limits of the major specifications are documented in standards.
 These standards are from time to time adapted to the changing general conditions.
 Standard EN228 is valid for spark-ignition engine fuels in the EU